Express Entry eligibility

 Canadian provinces have a great deal of autonomy from the federal government; indeed, a huge amount of governmental authority is retained by the provinces.

-Recent trends suggest that rather than try to centralise, the federal government is keen to have provinces assert that authority.
+Recent trends strongly suggest that rather than try to centralise further, the federal government is keen to have provinces assert that authority, and lead the immigration process by choosing applicants that fit their provinces' needs.

-Provincial nominations must still be signed-off by the federal government, but these nominations provide an excellent option to immigrate.
+Provincial nominations must still be signed-off by the federal government, which comes back around to the Express Entry process.
+But these nominations provide an excellent option to boost your chances, and Haskew Law can advise on any opportunities that may be right for you.